 Dr Sunao Kasamatsu and Dr Yutaka Kawasaki from Japan and Aleix Ruiz Falqués joined me, William Pruitt, in photographing manuscripts in Thaton and Inle Lake.
 We were helped by U Aung Moe Oo.
 Two monasteries with sizeable collections are happy for us to prepare and photograph their manuscripts.
 At the same time, it is a good opportunity to organize the manuscripts and make sure they are well cared for.
-In Thaton we were helped by U Nyunt Maung, an 87-year-old retired librarian who is still active and considered the leading expert in the field.
+In Thaton we were helped by U Nyunt Maung, a retired librarian who was 87 at that time and who is still active and considered the leading expert in the field.

-It was decided that we will concentrate on one library at a time, so in August and September of 2013, work continued on taking photos of manuscripts in the U Pho Thi Library in the Saddhamma-jotikā-rāma Monastery in Thaton, Myanmar, which was an earlier Mon capital that was important in the history of introducing Pāli texts in Myanmar.
+It was decided that we would concentrate on one library at a time, so in August and September of 2013, work continued on taking photos of manuscripts in the U Pho Thi Library in the Saddhamma-jotikā-rāma Monastery in Thaton, Myanmar, which was an earlier Mon capital that was important in the history of introducing Pāli texts in Myanmar.
 Some 130 manuscripts were photographed.
-Dr Win Htay, who is the director of the computer university in Thaton, is developing a computer program to make it easy to crop colour photos and create a PDF for each manuscript.
-Dr Kazuhiko Fujiwara and Professor Yumi Ousaka of SNCT are now making an effective program that can compile an electronic book from photos of the palm-leaf manuscripts together with information about the leaves that is automatically added to the book – for example its serial number and its sides (recto or verso), etc. This computer program will save a great deal of time and can easily process hundreds of manuscripts, each of which contains dozens of palm leaves.
+Dr Win Htay, who is the director of the computer university in Thaton, developed a computer program to make it easy to crop colour photos and create a PDF for each manuscript.
+Professor Yumi Ousaka of SNCT and Professor Masahiro Miyao of the Muroran Institue of Technology have made effective program sets that can compile an electronic book from photos of the palm-leaf manuscripts together with information about the leaves that is automatically added to the book – for example its serial number and its sides (recto or verso), etc. This computer program will save a great deal of time and can easily process hundreds of manuscripts, each of which contains dozens of palm leaves.
 We can edit these books, depending on how they will be used – for example, to upload them to a Web site in order to preserve the manuscripts in a very clear formate so that they can be studied in the future.
-U Aung Moe is making PDFs of the manuscripts using Burmese script.
-By the summer of 2016, PDFs of over 500 manuscripts have been prepared.
-A number of these have been shared with scholars around the world.
+U Aung Moe has made PDFs of the manuscripts using Burmese script.
+By August 2016, all the manuscripts had been photographed.

 Thaton is one of the cities in Myanmar where monks go to prepare for examinations, and the Saddhamma-jotikārāma Monastery is the largest centre where they study in Thaton.
 The monastery is at the foot of the highest mountain in the region, and a long staircase leads up to the Myathabate Pagoda on the top of the mountain.